-It’s natural to feel a bit tired after the excess of the festive season, but can a power nap really help restore your energy levels?
-Health journalist Rosalind Ryan investigates
+It’s natural to feel a bit tired in the afternoon, but can a power nap really help restore your energy levels?
+Health journalist Rosalind Ryan investigates.

 If you’re fighting off the 3pm energy slump today, you’re not alone.
 But there’s one solution hailed as the best way to restore your energy – taking a power nap.

 While everyone’s sleep needs are different – Margaret Thatcher famously got by on only four hours a night – a number of experts say a power nap can help boost our brain and productivity levels.
 Companies including Google, Nike and Huffington Post all have sleep pods or nap rooms in their head offices where workers can recharge during the day, while countries such as Spain and China have made napping part of their daily routine – siesta anyone?

 So, could a simple snooze be the answer to our overly stressful lives?